ccnmtl/django-smoketest/README.md

 the usual array of `assertEquals`, `assertRaises`, `assertTrue` methods.

+All smoketests are wrapped in a database transaction which is then rolled back after running.
+This frees you up to do potentially destructive things and just let the DB clean up for you.
+The usual caveats apply about making sure you are using a database that supports transactions and that it can only roll back database operations, not other side effects.

+NOTE: the `@slow` decorator hasn't actually been implemented yet.
+The next paragraph is just a planned feature.

 There is the `@slow` decorator which marks a test as potentially slow, or utilizing a lot of resources.
 Either way, it lets you have two different levels of smoke tests.
 Fast tests can be run frequently, eg,